 The trial judges of Pittsburgh, Pennsylvania have wide discretion when they are sentencing a person who has committed an unclassified misdemeanor, and they will usually sentence you to alternatives, which may include probation or community service.Mandatory Minimum Punishments

 In Pittsburgh, as in all of Pennsylvania, some offenses have mandatory minimum sentences attached to them.
 This means that your judge is required by law to sentence you to a certain number of years in prison.
-And he or she won’t be able to reduce the years even though there are justifying reasons.How can a Criminal Lawyer in Pittsburgh Help You?
+He or she won’t be able to reduce the years even if it’s your first offense or there are other justifying reasons to do so.
+Examples of crimes that require a mandatory minimum prison sentence are rape, offenses against the elderly, and selling drugs to minors.How can a Criminal Lawyer in Pittsburgh Help You?

 Your Criminal Lawyer can explain your charges to you in detail, and prepare a compelling defense for you.
 The lawyer will assist you in determining the ideal course of action for your case.